 American History in Transatlantic Perspective

-The Bosch Foundation Archival Seminar convened for the third consecutive time in September 2012.
-Once again the tour spanned four cities (Chicago, Madison, Boston, and Washington, DC), and the ten seminar participants from Germany and the United States were introduced to the holdings and policies of a broad spectrum of American archives and research libraries.
-As in previous years, the goal of the seminar was to prepare doctoral students from both countries working in diverse fields of American history for their prospective research trips; to teach them how to contact archives, use finding aids, and identify important reference tools; and to help them gain a greater appreciation of the various kinds of archives and special collections located in the United States.
+The Bosch Foundation Archival Seminar for Young Historians convened in September 2010.
+On a tour spanning four cities (Chicago, Madison, Boston, and Washington DC), the ten seminar participants from Germany and the United States were introduced to the holdings and policies of a broad spectrum of American archives and research libraries.
+The goal of the seminar was to prepare doctoral students from both countries working in diverse fields of American history for their prospective research trips; to teach them how to contact archives, use finding aids, and identify important reference tools; and to help them gain a greater appreciation of the various kinds of archives and special collections located in the United States.

-Our first destination in Madison was the Wisconsin State Historical Society.
-Chief archivists Michael Edmonds and Harry Miller welcomed the seminar participants in the morning hours of September 7.
-They spoke about the history and holdings of their institution within the broader context of American state historical societies and impressed the students with the Wisconsin State Historical Society's dedication to accessibility and public education.
-After that, time was set aside for individual research before the group reassembled at the local University of Wisconsin history department for a roundtable discussion that focused on comparative, transnational, and global approaches in American history.
-Under the guidance of faculty members Jennifer Ratner-Rosenhagen, John Tortorice, and independent scholar and award-winning bibliographer James Danky, the participants engaged in a spirited dialogue about the methodological potentials and challenges of posing historical questions that transcend national boundaries.
-While the participants agreed that not every topic lends itself to global analysis, there was little doubt that transnational history provided the tools not only for connecting the United States to the rest of the world, but also to facilitate the exchange of ideas between American and European historians of the U.S.
+Our first destination in Madison was the Wisconsin State Historical Society, which welcomed the Bosch Seminar in the morning hours of September 10.
+Nancy Green and Harry Miller spoke about the history and holdings of their institution within the broader context of American state historical societies and impressed the students with the Wisconsin State Historical Society's dedication to accessibility and public education.
+After that, time was set aside for individual research before the group reassembled at the local University of Wisconsin history department for a roundtable talk on career opportunities in the historical profession.
+Under the guidance of Jeremi Suri, William Reese, Adam Nelson, and James Danky, the participants engaged in a spirited dialogue about the hazards facing young historians aspiring to an academic career in an ever more mobile yet highly competitive environment on both sides of the Atlantic.
+Despite the news about a tightening job market, however, the discussants agreed that graduate education offered a range of skills badly needed in and outside academia, and that historians cooperating across national borders were exceptionally well suited to meet the demands of today's globalized world.

-On Saturday evening, September 8, the group landed in Boston, the third stop on our itinerary.
-The following morning gave the seminar participants a chance to witness public history in action with a guided tour of the Freedom Trail.
-After that, the group spent the rest of the day engaged in individual explorations.
-On Monday, September 10, the Bosch Archival Seminar 2012 resumed at Harvard University.
+On Saturday evening, September 11, the group arrived in Boston, the third stop on our itinerary.
+The following morning gave the seminar participants a chance to witness public history in action with a guided tour of the Freedom Trail, after which they could enjoy some time for individual explorations.
+On Monday, September 13, the Bosch Archival Seminar 2010 resumed at Harvard University.
 The first of three research libraries on our schedule was Houghton Library, where Peter Accardo walked the group through some of the library's most precious Early Americana collections and gave valuable advice on how to use them for various research agendas.
 The seminar then moved on to Schlesinger Library, one of the leading U.S. research facilities for women's history.
 Ellen Shea showed and explained letters, pamphlets, books, and visual material related to topics ranging from domesticity and black women to the female suffrage movement.
 The day concluded with a visit to the Baker Library Archives at the Harvard Business School.
-Katherine Fox, Associate Director of Public Services, acquainted the students with the impressive scope of the Baker Library's holdings, which touch upon almost every issue pertaining to the country's economic development from an agricultural society to an industrial and postindustrial superpower.
+Katherine Fox, Associate Director of Public Services, acquainted the students with the richness of the Baker Library's holdings, which touch upon almost every issue pertaining to the country's economic development from an agricultural society to an industrial and postindustrial superpower.
 Our sojourn in Boston drew to a close the next morning when we drove to Columbia Point to see the John F. Kennedy Presidential Library.
-Enjoying a two-and-a-half hour tour of the museum and library archives under the supervision of Stephen Plotkin, the group benefited from staff presentations on audiovisuals, declassification, and the library's manuscript collections and oral history program.
+Enjoying a two-and-a-half hour tour of the museum and library archives under the supervision of Stephen Slotkin, the group benefited from staff presentations on audiovisuals, declassification, and the library's manuscript collections and oral history program.

-Bosch Foundation Archival Seminar for Young Historians 2012: American History in Transatlantic Perspective
+Participants from the 2010 Bosch Archival Seminar for Young Historians

 Call for Papers